 NIGHT RIPPER (1986)

-I think the biggest downfall of this shot-on-video slasher is the overuse of driving montages set to bad 80s muzak to fill the running length.
+I think the biggest downfall of this shot-on-video slasher is the overuse of driving montages set to bad 80s muzak to fill the run time.
 Other than that, it’s pretty much what you’d expect from a direct-to-video movie of the time: a thin plot stringing together a series of murders of pretty women in what has the appearance of a home movie.

 The biggest claim to fame for Night Ripper is that one of the stars is the fricking Soup Nazi from Seinfeld, playing a creeper photographer who works at a photo studio alongside the main guy and his lesbian friend.
 Various women walk in and out of the photographers’ lives and bring drama filler.
 Some model for them, some sleep with them, all of them die at the hands of a knife-wielding killer.